ripankadakia/Brick-Timer/replit.md

 **Key Pages:**
 - **LandingPage:** Public landing page for logged-out users with sign-in button
 - **TimerPage:** Main interface for creating and running interval workouts with drag-to-reorder segments.
 Includes datalist autocomplete for workout names showing existing templates.
 When a template is selected, segments auto-populate.
 Workouts are automatically saved as templates when Start is pressed.
+Active workouts run in background when navigating to other pages.
 - **HistoryPage:** List view of completed workouts with expandable details and delete functionality
 - **AnalyticsPage:** Performance metrics and charts for specific segment types

+**Background Workout Tracking:**
+- Active workouts continue running when navigating between tabs
+- WorkoutContext manages global workout state (timer, segments, progress)
+- Timer runs via setInterval in context, persists across page navigation
+- BottomNav shows workout indicator when workout is active and user is on non-Timer page
+- Indicator displays current segment name, elapsed time, and running/paused status
+- Click indicator to return to Timer page and see full ActiveTimer view
+- Green pulsing dot indicates running workout, yellow dot indicates paused

 **Workout Template System:**
 - Templates are automatically saved when users start a workout